EggsDuty/SilkeProject/README.md

 From here you can view all the groups that you are a part of, accept group invites and even create your own!
 ![Groups page](https://github.com/EggsDuty/SilkeProject/assets/113368248/537847e8-e423-4e44-b794-b9dc5a974edb)

-After selecting a specific group, you will be taken to that groups page.
+After selecting a specific group, you will be taken to that groups' page.
 ![Group page](https://github.com/EggsDuty/SilkeProject/assets/113368248/9feb3c2d-1fa4-4fa5-afd8-6d173dffff23)
 ![Chat](https://github.com/EggsDuty/SilkeProject/assets/113368248/d04bcc8f-fdd4-45a7-85f4-e2b85a4639d6)